borisdayma/colorizer/README.md

 # Instructions

 - Remove corrupt files from training dataset as well as low resolution images.
 They can easily be identified by their size.
+Use the command `find . -name "*" -size -16k`

 # Ideas

-- preprocess all images before training and save to disk
+- preprocess all images before training and save to disk as numpy arrays or resized images

 - add data from ImageNet